 Proposal Statement: In order to reduce stranded gas assets in the future as the Commonwealth transitions to clean electricity for all but the hard-to-decarbonize sector, non-gas pipe alternatives should be the prevailing assumptions and should be installed wherever feasible and financially viable.
 Also, in the compiled redlines of the edits, it appears that the intent of this text was lost.
 Text should be “(viii) shall be a non-gas pipe alternative unless demonstrated by a gas company to be not feasible or not cost effective.”

 Supported by: NCLC; Conservation Law Foundation

+Statements in Support:

+Conservation Law Foundation: In its Order in DPU Docket No. 20-80-B, the DPU found “that consideration of non-gas pipeline alternatives […] is necessary to minimize investments in the gas pipeline system that may be stranded costs in the future as decarbonization measures are implemented.”
+(DPU 20-80-B, Order at 2).
+The Department defined non-gas pipeline alternatives broadly as inclusive of electrification, networked thermal, targeted energy efficiency, demand response, and behavioral and market changes.
+Notably, the Department stated in Order 20-80-B that in future petitions for cost recovery, LDCs must show adequate consideration of non-gas pipeline alternatives and demonstrate a lack of viability to receive approval.
+(DPU 20-80-B Order at 2).

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil